Tiendil/tiendil-org-content/content/posts/2024-02-23-making-a-fictional-universe-quantity-survey-cleaning/en.md

 - Discord
 - Facebook
 - 4chan `/vst/`
-- Fido — asked a friend
+- Fido — asked a friend to write there
 - By personal contacts: Telegram, forum of my pet-project-game, acquaintances, LinkedIn.

 Of course, taking into account the rules of the communities.